Jejoreo/PSBE-Research-Team-Repo/Result/Documents Related Stuffs.md

 ---
-tag: "Document Parent"
+tag: Document Parent
-project: "PSBE Research"
+project: PSBE Research
 ---
 ## PPTX
 Here's Jejoreo's Power Point, This is the one from the thesis seminar: